 Call us for more information:

-We specialize in primary care of patients over the age of 65 with the goal of emphasizing preventive care and health maintenance, our physicians work in teams with nurse practitioners, social workers, case managers, geriatric psychiatrists and pharmacists.
-We are particularly interested in helping manage the challenges facing patients with multiple chronic conditions, functional limitations, cognitive impiarment and their families
+We specialize in primary care of older adults with the goal of emphasizing preventive care and health maintenance.
+Our physicians work in teams with nurse practitioners, social workers, case managers as well as geriatric psychiatrists, geriatric cardiology and geriatric urology.
+We are particularly interested in helping manage the challenges facing patients with multiple chronic conditions, functional limitations, cognitive impairment and their families.

-We admit our patients to Massachusetts General Hospital where we are on staff as attending physicians.
+If you require a hospital admission to Mass General, we provide close collaboration with the admitting attending physician.
 There are circumstances, like an emergency, when the ambulance will take you to the closest hospital for evaluation and stabilization.
 If appropriate and possible we would be happy to assist in your transfer to Mass General.

 Our practice offers the expertise of a geriatric psychiatrist who works with our primary care physicians to diagnose and treat conditions such as depression, memory problems, dementia, anxiety, stress, coping with chronic disease and terminal illness.
 Services include psychopharmacology, psychotherapy and consultation to the team.

 Geriatric social workers are integral members of the team who work with patients, family members and caregivers.
 Services include individual counseling for patients, caregiver support and care coordination.
 Areas of discussion may include home health care, nursing home and assisted living options, caregiver stress. and coping with the emotional challenges of aging.